rokkino/AIClap-Light/README.md

 Just Simple,

+🛠️ Installation Steps:

+Step 1: Set Up the Library
--unzip the library in Documents/Arduino/libraries
+Unzip the Library: Extract the library into Documents/Arduino/libraries.
+Step 2: Run the Code

--run the .ino code to install on a ESP32
+Install the Code: Execute the .ino file to install it on your ESP32.

-i use an I2s microphone INMP444,
-which can not run at better sample rate and Depth than which in the code, otherwise start having issues.

-it works GREAT!

-// Connections to INMP441 I2S microphone
+🔧 Hardware Specifications:

+Microphone Model: INMP444 I2s microphone.
+Optimal Performance: The provided code is finely tuned for the best sample rate and depth.
+Altering these settings may lead to issues.

+💡 It Works GREAT!

+📌 Microphone Connections:

--WS to 25
+WS: Connect to pin 25
--SD to 33
+SD: Connect to pin 33
--SCK to 32
+SCK: Connect to pin 32
--L/R to GND
+L/R: Ground (GND)